AbdulrhmanGoni/denokv-gui-client/README.md

 > You can bypass this by running the following command:
 > ```sh
 > xattr -c /path/to/denokv-gui-client.app
+> # make sure to set the right path
 > ```

 ## Install and run localy